intel/gbs/docs/GBS.rst

  info: package files have been exported to:
       /home/user/src/mypackage/packaging/mypackage-0.1.2-1.21

-**NOTE!** If you're planning to use this, it is highly recommended to configure it in the package-specific .gbs.conf file.
-This way all users (including the automatic build machinery) build/export the package in a similar way.
+**Note!** If you're planning to use this, it is highly recommended that you configure it in the package-specific .gbs.conf file.
+This way, all users (including the automatic build machinery) build/export the package in a similar way.